Nnelo0/Scop/README.md

 # bonuses
-[✅] - A GUI to display fps, triangles in the scene, and some useful info [] - Another GUI to change rotation speed or texture [] - Add better camera controls to move within the scene [] - Be able to add more than one object
+[✅] - A GUI to display fps, triangles in the scene, and some useful info [✅] - Another GUI to change rotation or texture
+[] - Add better camera controls to move within the scene [] - Be able to add more than one object